Cross-Browser Compatibility and Testing

 Table of Contents

-Introduction to Cross-Browser Compatibility
+What is Cross-Browser Compatibility

 Web development has come a long way since the days of a single browser monopoly.
 Today, users access the web through a plethora of browsers, each with its unique quirks and features.
 Cross-browser compatibility refers to the ability of a website or web application to function correctly and uniformly across these different web browsers.